GayanAthukorala/DeltaHacks9/README.md

 ## Features Future
 * Scale the large corporations list to include more information, past the top 100 across the world
+* Add an option for adjusting the radius of the search as well as desired price range.